OscarDCorbalan/Planticity/README.md

 ### Task 4: Improve Notifications - _DONE_

-  * Notificacions:
   - [x] Send an hourly reminder email to every User with an email address that have incomplete games (or some other logic that makes sense).

 ### Task 5: README and API Documentation